1480: Birth of Lucretia Borgia, daughter of Pope Alexander VI.

 1927: Chiang Kai-shek forms anti-government in China.

-1930: BBC news announcer announces “there is no news” at 20:45 news bulletin, plays music instead.
+1930: A BBC news announcer announces “there is no news” and plays music instead.

-1935: Gene Sarazen’s double eagle on 15th, wins him his second US Masters.
+1935: Gene Sarazen’s double eagle on the 15th, wins him his second US Masters.

-1943: US Army Air Force P-38G fighter aircraft ambush and shoot down the transport bomber aircraft of Isokoru Yamamoto, commander-in-chief of the Imperial Japanese Navy and mastermind behind the Pearl Harbor attack.
+1943: US Army Air Force P-38G fighter aircraft ambush and shoot down the transport bomber aircraft of Isokoru Yamamoto, commander-in-chief of the Imperial Japanese Navy and mastermind behind the Pearl Harbour attack.

-1948: International Court of Justice opens at The Hague Netherlands.
+1948: The International Court of Justice opens in The Hague Netherlands.

 1954: Colonel Gamal Abdal Nasser seizes power and becomes Prime Minister of Egypt.

-1955: Albert Einstein dies of an abdominal aortic aneurysm at 76.
+1955: Scientist Albert Einstein dies aged 76 from an abdominal aortic aneurysm.

 1956: US film actress Grace Kelly marries Prince Rainier III of Monaco.